"Black Jack Lady"

 SH: Where did you acquire your printmaking knowledge and skills?

 BM: I have been making prints since the early seventies.
 In the Dutch town where I studied biology, Wageningen (15, Agricultural University), printmaking was one of the classes given in its local Art Center called “De Werkwinkel”.
 Maaike Alma (16), a renowned Dutch printmaker, was my first instructor, followed by many since.
 After my studies in Wageningen I left in 1972 for Warwick University, Coventry, England, to pursue an advanced degree in biology that I finished in Wageningen in 1977, where I received my PhD.
 I continued printmaking at the Lanchester Polytechnic with Ted Francis as a teacher.
 In1975 I returned to The Netherlands, where I worked at the University of Utrecht, and studied printmaking at the Academy Artibus (17) with Fred Koot (14a, b).
-In 1982 I went to the United States, where I continue printmaking at the Evanston Art Center (18, more recently, since 2002, at the North Shore Art League in Winnetka (19)), a neighbor of Northwestern University, first with Caryl Seidenberg (20), and since around 1986 with Audrey Niffenegger (11).
+In 1982 I went to the United States, where I continue printmaking at the Evanston Art Center (18, more recently, since 2002, at the North Shore Art League in Winnetka (19, printmaking closed there in 2024), a neighbor of Northwestern University, first with Caryl Seidenberg (20), and since around 1986 with Audrey Niffenegger (11).
 Each country where I lived and worked left a distinct mark on my work.

 SH: One of the many challenges in printmaking is retaining access to printing press facilities.
 Where do you do your work?